gbraad/fedora-modularity/source/architecture/constructing/compose-distribution.rst

-To automate module composes it will be vital to know exactly which version of which packages should be used to compose any given module (eg. for brew builds, this would be selected by brew tag.)
+To automate module composes it will be vital to know exactly which version of which packages should be used to compose any given module (eg. for koji builds, this would be selected by koji tag.)
 The important point is that all of this should be configured in the module metadata so that we can compose the entire module automatically.